TykTechnologies/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/event-types.md

 ### Rate limit events

 - `RatelimitExceeded`: the rate limit has been exceeded for a specific key
-- `OrgRateLimitExceeded`: the rate limit has been exceeded for a specific organisation
+- `OrgRateLimitExceeded`: the rate limit has been exceeded for a specific organization
 - `RateLimitSmoothingUp`: the [intermediate rate limit allowance]({{< ref "getting-started/key-concepts/rate-limiting#rate-limit-smoothing" >}}) has been increased for a specific key
 - `RateLimitSmoothingDown`: the [intermediate rate limit allowance]({{< ref "getting-started/key-concepts/rate-limiting#rate-limit-smoothing" >}}) has been decreased for a specific key

 ### Standard quota events

 - `QuotaExceeded`: the quota for a specific key has been exceeded
-- `OrgQuotaExceeded`: the quota for a specific organisation has been exceeded
+- `OrgQuotaExceeded`: the quota for a specific organization has been exceeded

 ### Authentication failure events